spaceitup/checkout-android/README.rst

 AndroidX
 --------

-The Android SDK 2.0 is build with the new AndroidX material libraries.
-If your app continues to use external libraries build using the older AppCompat libraries then please keep the following two lines to the gradle.properties file:
+The Android SDK 2.0 is build using the new AndroidX material libraries.
+If your app continues to use external libraries depending on the older AppCompat libraries then please keep the following two lines in the gradle.properties file:

 ::